MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 ### MenuStartPress Values
 + 0: Button Not Pressed
 + 1: Button Pressed
-+ 256: Button Not Pressed
++ 256: Button Not Pressed (at screens where the button isn't used)
-+ 257: Button Pressed
++ 257: Button Pressed (at screens where the button isn't used)

 ## MenuTrianglePress
 **PS1 Offset:** 0xA4DF4